TheSubtleArtist/MyHackMe/tools-r-us.md

 ## 4. What is bob's password to the protected part of the website?

 ## 5. What other port that serves a webs service is open on the machine?

+ Previously Discovered

 ## 6. What is the name and version of the software running on the port from question 5?

+ Simply visit the server on the correct port from question 5.

 ## 7. Use Nikto with the credentials you have found and scan the /manager/html directory on the port found above.